PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-06 08:16:57
+Last updated: 2024-04-06 08:17:29
-Random Quote: We didn't choose this life, we're just living in it. - Number Five
+Random Quote: We should have never gotten on this ship.
+It was a mistake.
+All of it, a huge mistake. - Yuk Je